PHACDataHub/cpho-phase2/k8s/README.md

 git push
 ```

-> Note how the branch name in the checkout command above is different from the branch name you need an ephemeral environment from.
+> Note how the branch name in the checkout command above is different from the branch name you need an ephemeral environment in.

 Once the PR is merged, Flux will propagate the changes i.e, create the ephemeral environment using kubernetes manifests from the `dev-test` branch's `./k8s/server/overlays/ephemeral/` directory.